 Compact spacing uses smaller space measures for its components’ paddings, margins and dimensions.
 This helps economise the space used in the screen and allows us to include more contents and information within the viewport.

 Here are some examples of use which might help guide your decisions when applying spacing within your designs.
 These are just suggestions, not strict rules you must follow.
 If you are unsure about what spacing works best between the components of your design you can use the following examples as a reference point.

-Regarding vertical spacing, make sure to use spacing as a way to create meaningful blocks of content, using bigger and smaller spacing measures to improve the visual hierarchy of your layout and to keep a consisten vertical rythm within the page.
+Make sure to use vertical spacing as a way to create meaningful blocks of content, using bigger and smaller spaces to improve the visual hierarchy of your layout and to keep a consistent vertical rhythm within the page.

 A good rule of thumb for designing components is to try using the same spacing value for all your outer paddings, as this will make the overall component look more balanced.
-Also, try to use alignment centre alignment for design elements that are smaller than the area they occupy (e.g. the Toggle Button).
+Also, try to use centre alignment for design elements that are smaller than the area they occupy (e.g. the toggle button).

-When using spacing between typographic elements, try to ensure legibility is prioritised.
-You can also use spacing to dictate the visual hierarchy of your text, using tigther spaces to create blocks of content and bigger spaces to separate unrelated bits of content.
+When using spacing between typographic elements, try to prioritise legibility.
+You can also use spacing to dictate the visual hierarchy of your text, using tighter spaces to create blocks of content and bigger spaces to separate unrelated content.